How to build savings

 Watch the video on ASIC’s MoneySmart website to learn how to check your bank statement.
 Check your bank statement often to help you better manage and understand how you spend your money.

 Do your research

 Find the best deal you can get.
-Whether you’re shopping for clothes, have a mortgage or thinking about switching electricity provider just ask for a better deal.
+Whether you’re shopping for clothes, a mortgage or thinking about changing electricity provider, ask for a better deal.
 It might save you money.

 A clever way to make the most of your money is through your super.
 You can get a Government co-contribution if your income is below a certain amount.
 ASIC’s MoneySmart website details how you can take advantage of the Government co-contributions.

 Every little bit counts.
 If you get a Centrelink payment, you may be able to get a savings account that won’t charge fees.
 Ask your bank or credit union about fee free accounts.

 Many companies and banks charge you each time they send you a paper bill or statement.
 Choose to get these online and you could save money.
 The way you get bills can vary depending on the company.
 You can get them: